rothirschtec/Simple-Backup-Environment/README.md

 - 13:12, Use exact time to create a backup on this time

 ### <date>
-You can use following intervals
+You can use following dates

 - Wed,Thu: Use short names for any week day you want to configure the setup.
 You can use multiple week days separated by comma.
 - 22: Use an exact day of month to do you backup on this day